-The knowledge obtained during the course is very general and can be applied by all participants during their daily laboratory work.
-Thus, it will greatly improve the daily workflow.
+The knowledge obtained during the course is broad and can be applied by all participants during their daily laboratory work.
+Thus, it will probably improve the daily laboratory work.
 The practical experience during the hand-on training session can be easily transferred to any other LC/MS system.
 A special focus during the training sessions was given to the QA/QC techniques (sequence design, preparation of standard solution etc.).
-This will be employed to each single technique present in the participant's laboratory.
+This will be employed to the single technique present in the participant's laboratory.